WestDRI/slides/content/r_gis_brc/_index.md

 ### <center>Adjustments</center>
 <br>
 The scale is too small to show the retreat of the glaciers on this map.
-So it might be better to remove the legend and the palette per year and to make the borders and fill of the same colors as in the main map instead:
+So it might be better to remove the legend & the palette per year & to make the borders & fill of the same colors as in the main map instead:

 ```r
 inset_map <- tm_shape(gnp) +